dchacke/hiccdown/Readme.md

 ## Gradual rollout

 You don’t need to replace your views all at once.
 When there’s no helper method corresponding to a controller action, Rails will render the `erb` template as it normally would.
+Once you’ve migrated a template, simply delete it to render the helper method instead.

 ## HTML escape